CounterpartyXCP/counterparty-core/README.md

 # Test suite

 The test suite is invoked with `py.test` in the root directory of the repository.
-Bitcoind testnet and mainnet must run on the default ports and use the same rpcuser and rpcpassword.
+Bitcoin Core testnet and mainnet must run on the default ports and use the same rpcuser and rpcpassword.
 Do not include the following values ​​in counterpartyd.conf: bitcoind-rpc-connect, bitcoind-rpc-port, rpc-host, rpc-port and testnet.

 # Usage